websocket-rails/websocket-rails/README.md

 # Websocket-Rails

 Plug and play WebSocket support for ruby on rails.
 Includes event router for mapping javascript events to controller actions.
 There is no need for a separate WebSocket server process.
-Requests to `/websocket` will be passed through to the embedded WebSocket server provided by the em-websocket gem.
+Requests to `/websocket` will be passed through to the `ConnectionManager` class which is a simple Rack based WebSocket server developed using the `Faye::WebSocket` library.

 *Important Note*

-This gem is not even close to production ready.
 This is mostly a proof of concept as of right now.
 Please try it out and let me know what you like or dislike.
-We will be adding much more soon including a development road map and full test coverage.
+We will be adding much more soon including a development road map.

+*Update*

+We are finally very close to the first production release.
+Any comments or suggestions would be appreciated.
+The test coverage is now solid and the `ConnectionManager` class has been completely rewritten.
+There were a few bugs in the connection management on the first release that have been eliminated.
+Please upgrade to the latest version if you have not yet done so.

 ## Installation